Overview

 Hygiene

 The hygiene sub-sector represents approximately 5% of the total medical device sector in France.
 Patient and medical personnel safety is a growing concern to medical personnel and the public.
-Best prospects in this sector will include products that make it easier to adhere to stringent personnel safety requirements.
+The best prospects in this sector may include products that make it easier to adhere to stringent personnel safety requirements.
 Products focusing on protection from and preventing the spread of AIDS and other contagious diseases are in particularly high demand.

 Opportunities